 What Skills Do I Need To Be An Accountant?

 Companies need accountants to take care of their financial records.
-While many assume that being good at numbers is the only trait that is necessary to succeed in this profession, nothing could be further from the truth.
-There are other skills that accountants and those aspiring to be one must possess to be able to do their job more effectively.
+Many assume that being good at numbers is the only trait that is necessary to succeed in this profession.
+Nothing could be further from the truth.
+There are other skills that accountants and those aspiring to be one should have.
+This is so they are able to do their job effectively.

-While mathematical skill is not the only thing needed to succeed as an accountant, it is definitely the most important.
-You may not have to perform complex equations but you do need to be proficient in basic mathematical operations since you will be doing a lot of addition, subtraction, multiplication and division in the course of your work.
-Facility in applying formulas involving various kinds of financial ratios is also going to be a regular part of the job so your comfort level and expertise in applying these to various situations are going to be important.
-At this point, it’s probably safe to say that you can’t succeed in this career if you aren’t comfortable with math, numbers and operations.
+Applying formulas involving various kinds of financial ratios is also going to be a regular part of the job.
+Your comfort level and expertise in applying these to various situations are going to be important.
+At this point, it’s probably safe to say that you can not succeed in this career if you are not comfortable with math, numbers and operations.

 The ability to pay attention to detail is another important skill that all aspiring accountants should master.
-You must see to it that the figures in all documents you examine are correct since inaccurate figures can result to penalties or even potentially make a transaction fraudulent.
+You must see to it that the figures in all documents you examine are correct.
+Inaccurate figures can result to penalties or even potentially make a transaction fraudulent.
 When examining records, you must be quick to spot errors and make the necessary inquiries as to why the mistake occurred.